jecode93/catalog-of-my-things-capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Here are some future features that could be added to the School Library Management System in the future.
+> Here are some future features that could be added to the Catalog of My Things in the future.

+- **Artificial intelligence (AI) powered features:** AI could be used to help users automatically identify and catalog items, as well as to provide recommendations for new items to add to their collection.

-- **Integration with other educational tools:** SLMS can be integrated with other educational tools, such as learning management systems (LMS) and electronic textbooks, to provide a more seamless learning experience for students.
+- **Integration with smart home devices:** The Catalog of My Things could be integrated with smart home devices, such as smart speakers and displays, to allow users to control their catalog using voice commands.

-- **Support for multiple languages and cultures:** SLMS can be made more inclusive by supporting multiple languages and cultures.
-This would allow students from all backgrounds to access and benefit from the resources that the library has to offer.
+- **Augmented reality (AR) and virtual reality (VR) features:** AR and VR could be used to create a more immersive experience for users, allowing them to view their catalog items in 3D or to even "walk through" their collection.

+- **Social media integration:** Users could be able to share their catalogs with others on social media, or to see what other people are collecting.
+Marketplace integration: Users could be able to buy and sell items from their catalogs through a marketplace integration.

-These are just a few ideas for future features that could be added to the School Library Management System module.
+These are just a few ideas for future features that could be added to the Catalog of My Things project.
 The specific features that are added will depend on the needs and wants of the users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>